 Besides teaching and supervising undergraduate and postgraduate students, I am a Principal Researcher of ion-beam analysis (IBA) techniques at JUVAC facility.
 I have received several research funding grants from various international bodies such as ICTP (Abdus Salam International Centre for Theoretical Physics), Trieste, Italy, IAEA (International Atomic Energy Agency), Vienna, Austria, and the Swedish Institute, Stockholm, Sweden, to carry out my research in Jordan and abroad.

 During the last few years, I have been honored

-have been awarded a one-year ICTP TRIL fellowship at Elettra started on September 1, 2018.
-I belong to the Atomic and Molecular Physics
+a two-year ICTP TRIL fellowship at Elettra Sincrotrone Trieste (from 1 September 2021 to 23 September 2023).
+I belong to the Atomic and Molecular Physics Group of

-Group of Elettra's GasPhase Photoemission beamline, mainly interested in electron spectroscopy and
+Elettra's GasPhase Photoemission beamline, mainly interested in electron

-fragmentation mechanisms of small gas phase molecules using synchrotron light.
+spectroscopy and fragmentation mechanisms of small gas phase molecules using